Koonyum Range

-The Koonyum Range is a mountain range located in the Australia state of New South Wales.
+The Koonyum Range is a mountain range in the Australian state of New South Wales.

 The traditional owners of the range are the Arakwal people of the Bundjalung Nation.

 Part of the range fall within the Mount Jerusalem National Park including Boogarem Falls.

 The name Koonyum is probably derived from the Gidabal term "gunyin" for anus or "coonyum" for the buttocks.